 This may be possible.
 Applicants without basic university entrance qualifications can be admitted to the HFBK Hamburg as arts students if the selection commission is convinced that they possess outstanding artistic ability.
 If this is your situation, please apply in the normal way.

 It should contain around 20 artworks completed by you.
 The main issue is not their technical or graphical perfection.
 It is more important for them to reveal your personal attitude to art – the themes that interest you and the way in which you address them.
+You can fill your digital artistic application portfolio with works such as PDF files, videos - including videos of your paintings or sculptures - films, documentation of performances) from the last two years.

 Does the HFBK offer advice on portfolios?